frederikgramkortegaard/tribune/README.md

 **Quick demo:** `python3 apps/federated-machinelearning/scripts/run_demo.py`
 *(The script will automatically build the executables if needed - requires CMake and a C++ compiler)*

-The implementation shows real-world federated learning with gradient computation, secure aggregation, and distributed training rounds.
+Work In Progrss Notice: The implementation shows real-world federated learning with gradient computation, secure aggregation, and distributed training rounds.
 See [`apps/federated-machinelearning/`](apps/federated-machinelearning/) for details.

 ## Architecture